Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Results and Discussion

-We assessed feature contributions to session segmentation using SHapley Additive exPlanations (SHAP) values, with the window size set to four.
-Although the best segmentation performance was achieved at a window size of three, we used four to examine feature interactions in a broader context.
-The feature importance was measured using the average magnitude of the SHAP values across the test samples.
-For clarity, the feature pairs are denoted as $(L_{i}, R_{j})$, where $L_{i}$ and $R_{j}$ indicate the $i$-th item to the left and $j$-th item to the right of a potential segmentation point, respectively.
-For instance, $(L_{1}, R_{1})$ represents the feature pair between the last item before and first item after the segmentation point.
+We assessed the feature contributions to session segmentation using SHapley Additive exPlanations (SHAP) values, with the window size set to four.
+Although the best performance was achieved with a window size of three, we used four to examine feature interactions in a broader context.
+Feature importance was measured as the average magnitude of the SHAP values across test samples.
+For clarity, feature pairs are denoted as $(L_{i}, R_{j})$, where $L_{i}$ and $R_{j}$ indicate the $i$-th item to the left and the $j$-th to the right of a potential segmentation point, respectively.
+For instance, $(L_{1}, R_{1})$ represents the pair between the last item before and the first item after the segmentation point.

 The results are shown in Fig.~\ref{fig:importance}.
-As shown in Figs.~\ref{fig:lgbm_importance}, \ref{fig:xgboost_importance}, and \ref{fig:catboost_importance}, item title similarity has the strongest impact on the predictions across all models.
-Tree-based models (LightGBM, XGBoost, and CatBoost) rely heavily on behavior-based embeddings, in addition to title embeddings.
-By contrast, SVM and LR place significant emphasis not only on title embeddings but also on brand similarity.
+Based on Figs.~\ref{fig:lgbm_importance}, \ref{fig:xgboost_importance}, and \ref{fig:catboost_importance}, item title similarity exhibits the strongest impact on predictions across all models.
+Tree-based models (LightGBM, XGBoost, and CatBoost) rely heavily on behavior embeddings, in addition to title embeddings.
+By contrast, SVM and LR emphasize not only title embeddings but also brand similarity.